jmacdona/B_megaterium_modelling/README.md

-# B_megaterium_modelling
+# Bayesian statistical inference of Bacillus megaterium cell-free transcription and translation using Markov chain Monte Carlo (MCMC)

-Bayesian statistical inference of Bacillus megaterium cell-free transcription and translation using MCMC
+Fill in details...